DelNov/T-Flows/readme.md

  # (or skip to keep as is):
  #-----------------------------------------
 ```
-You may wish to scale the entire geometry if, for example, you generated it in milimeters but you know that T-Flows' _Process_ works in SI units, or if you want to use scaling to change the nondimensional numbers (such as Reynolds or Rayleigh) that way.
+You may wish to scale the entire geometry if, for example, you generated it in millimeters but you know that T-Flows' _Process_ works in SI units, or if you want to use scaling to change the non-dimensional numbers (such as Reynolds or Rayleigh) that way.
 For this case, we are not doing it, so just answer ```skip```.
 Next question which _Convert_ will pose you concerns connections of boundary cells to inside cells:
 ```
  #====================================
  # Position the boundary cell centres: